Wow! I just got this from Jeremy W. This really makes me proud to work with Nesbitt Realty.

 Properties in Bucknell Manor

 Updated roof, kit., baths, HVAC & more.
 HDWD floors.
 Spacious rooms!
 MBR can fit a king bed.
-2 fireplaces.
+Virtually Staged.
 LL perfect as an au-pair/in-law suite.
 Good storage.
 Enjoy the outdoors from screened in porch or cook out on slate patio.
 Walk up basement to a deck.
 EZ commute to DC, Ft.
 Belvoir, Pentagon, National Harbor, Old Town.
 Near river, bike path, shops, lib., rec center w/ice rink.
 [Bucknell Manor - $549,990]

 About the Author --- Aubrey Nesbitt is a native of Northern Virginia who attended Virginia Commonwealth University.
 He is a veteran of the US Army and helps his family business by providing informational articles like this one.
 In addition to photography and blogging, Aubrey provides administrative support for the office.